You’re a beginner and all you want to know is when and where to surf.

 Still, lets be honest here…

-…as much as wetsuit technology has advanced, there’s still nothing better than surfing in a pair of board-shorts or a bikini.
+…as much as wetsuit technology has advanced, and surfing in cold water has its merits, there’s still nothing better than surfing in a pair of board-shorts or a bikini.
 Nothing beats it.

 For that reason the best weather conditions for surfing look like this: